ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :arg bool links: Choose whether (internal and external) links should be included in the copy.
 Default is `true`. *Named* links (:data:`LINK_NAMED`) and internal links to outside the copied page range are **always excluded**.
     :arg bool annots: Choose whether annotations should be included in the copy.
 Form **fields can never be copied** -- see below.
     :arg int showProgress: Specify an interval size greater zero to see progress messages on `sys.stdout`.
 After each interval, a message like `Inserted 30 of 47 pages.` will be printed.
-    :arg int final: Controls whether the list of already copied objects should be **dropped** after this method, default *True*.
+    :arg int final: Controls whether the list of already copied objects should be **dropped** after this method, default *true*.
 Set it to 0 except for the last one of multiple insertions from the same source PDF.
 This saves target file size and speeds up execution considerably.

   .. note::